Last Updated on August 17, 2023

 A Caveat: Look at the Photos and All the Reviews Carefully

-If you’re booking a villa rental online, read all of the reviews and look at the photos of your potential villa rental carefully.
-That way you won’t, hopefully, wind up with any unexpected surprises.
+If you’re booking a villa rental online, read all of the reviews and carefully look at the photos of your potential villa rental.
+That way, you won’t, hopefully, wind up with any unexpected surprises.
 People who rent villas can be brutally honest in their reviews.

 While that pool looks beautiful, for example, what good will it be if you’re traveling during the Christmas holidays?
 And although it may be described as a “waterfront” property, is it actually on the beach?
 The term “waterfront” can also mean a canal or a marina.

 Are extras such as a welcome package (bottle of wine, food, etc.) included?
-Does the company offer any tours or reduced price admission to museums, etc.?
+Does the company offer tours or reduced-price admission to museums, etc.?
 And who is available locally should anything go awry?
-Only book a villa through a company that has an office and staff in-country.
+Only book a villa through a company with an office and staff in-country.

 And, finally, be aware that although checkout in many villa rentals is early, sometimes about 10:00 am, check-in may be late afternoon, perhaps around 4:00 pm.
-This is because it takes some time to totally clean a house.
+This is because it takes some time to clean a house thoroughly.

 Such a great way to immerse yourself in the local culture!